ionic-team/capacitor-site/pages/docs/v3/cordova/migrating-from-cordova-to-capacitor.md

 npx cap init
 ```

-> NOTE: If you do not have `@capcitor/cli` installed globally- you will need to add (@capacitor/cli) `npm i -D @capacitor/cli` to your project before running the above command.
+> NOTE: Run the above command after you have followed the guides above or you may get an error that `cap` is not found.

 ### Build your Web App